Homedit is supported by our readers. When you buy through links on our site, we may earn a commission. Learn more.

 Mix your cleaner in a bucket.

 Use a long-handled brush or a soft cloth to wash the siding.
-For textured vinyl, stick with a brush to get to the nooks and crannies.
+For textured vinyl, use a brush to reach the nooks and crannies.

 Work from top to bottom to prevent streaking.